List of Sex and the City characters: Steve Brady

-Introduced in the second season, Steve Brady (David Eigenberg) is a bartender who has an unconventional on-again, off-again relationship with Miranda Hobbes throughout the remainder of the series.
+Steven "Steve" Brady (David Eigenberg) is a bartender introduced in the second season, who has an unconventional on-again, off-again relationship with Miranda Hobbes throughout the remainder of the series.
 He befriends the former boyfriend of Carrie, Aidan Shaw, and accidentally becomes the father of Miranda's baby boy, Brady Hobbes (Joseph Pupo).
 They decide to get married in one of the parks in the City after Miranda broke up with Dr Robert Leeds and both moved out from Manhattan to Brooklyn, in New York.
 Steve repaired a whole house by himself.
 His mother, Mary Brady (Anne Meara) moved in with them, when she was diagnosed with Alzheimer's disease.

 In the first movie, they have marriage problems which leads Steve to cheat on Miranda with another woman.
 He admits his affair to her, and she moves out temporarily to the former Ukrainian part of the city.
 For a couple of months, the couple live separately and Miranda couldn't stand seeing him.
-Convinced by her friends, and then Steve, they went to the see a marriage therapist (Joanna Gleason) and they both decided to overcome their crisis by reconciling halfway across the Brooklyn Bridge, which then leads to them having passionate sex in their apartment in Brooklyn.
+Convinced by her friends, and then Steve, they went to the see a marriage therapist (Joanna Gleason) and they both decided to overcome their crisis by reconciling halfway across the Brooklyn Bridge, which then leads to them having passionate sex in their house in Brooklyn.

 In the second film, two years later, they seem to be happy.
 Miranda, frustrated by her lack of work-life balance and feeling underappreciated at her job decides to quit and spend more time with her family.

 In the sequel series And Just Like That..., Steve is suffering from hearing loss and his and Miranda's sex life has once again cooled.
 Miranda has an affair with comedian Che Diaz and ends things with Steve, leaving him heartbroken and confused.
+Steve finally moved on and opened his own place in Coney Island.
+Steve and Miranda find a mature and amicable solution to their relationship and become close friends and supportive parents.